RQC-QKD-Software/QRate-Client-API/README.md

 These files are included in QKD software bundle (package).
 Also these files can be found in QKD server emulator bundle.

+## Known issues

+### Protocol error TLSv1.2 on connection

+There are two reasons for this error:
+- Python Thrift client library of version 0.9.3

+    Solution: update Python Thrift client library to version 0.10.0 or higher

+- Old OpenSSL library version without TLSv1.2 support

+    Solution: update OpenSSL library to version 1.0.2 or higher

+### Python unicode decode error

+Error occurs if wrong options were provided during Thrift code generation.
+Make sure you **don't** use option `utf8strings` with generator of version 0.9.3.
+Make sure you provide option `no_utf8strings` with generator of version 0.10.0.

 ## QKD emulator

 We can provide QKD server emulation bundle for developers, interested in writing client applications for QKD device.
 Email us: <akf@rqc.ru> (Alexey Fedorov) or <npozhar@rqc.ru> (Nikolay Pozhar).